kitague/demoWebSiteDesign/README.md

 # demoWebSiteDesign
-Couple Paragraph to show Sidebar and main content styling
+Couple Paragraphs to show Sidebar and main content styling with demo of Web Design course